How to Care for Your Sterling Silver Jewelry

 I promise you, there's an easier way.
 Keep your hands dry and your jewelry safe by forming daily habits that will extend the life and beauty of your silver jewelry, and learn what to do when you've neglected a piece for a little too long and tarnish has built up.

 What to do every day:

 Keep your jewelry dry

 Moisture is the main reason why jewelry tarnishes or stones become dull or discolored.
 Store your jewelry in a dry place (not the side of the tub or bathroom counter), and remove each piece when you shower or wash your hands.

 Get a jewelry box or organizer

 I like to keep a few dedicated storage spaces around my house; in my bedroom, living room, and kitchen (oh yeah, take your rings off when you wash your dishes, too).
 This helps me know where my jewelry is so I know I'm not neglecting it.
 If I know I won't be wearing a statement piece for a while, I'll store it in a tarnish-proof pouch.

 Be careful with your stones

 Much to my dismay, rocks aren't as hard as they look.
 They can last a lifetime or longer if treated with love and care, but you gotta know how to do it right.
-Avoid wearing stone-set jewelry when doing vigorous activities that may cause the stone to hit or brush up against something hard.
+Avoid wearing stone-set jewelry when doing activities (hiking, yard work, etc) that may cause the stone to hit or brush up against something hard.
 Avoid exposing your stones to sweat, oils, lotions, and even water.
 Be sure to dry your stone gently and leave it somewhere airy to dry if you do get it wet.
 Always be careful to avoid scratching your stones when polishing the silver parts of your jewelry.

 Hotsprings often have small amounts of sulfur present.
 Sulfer is a natural oxidizing agent.
 I actually use liver of sulfur to intentionally darken many of my designs, but you may end up accidentally oxidizing your jewelry if you take it in the hotsprings to soak with you.
 Take a waterproof baggie to stash it, or leave it at home.